View this document as: a single page | multiple pages.

 This section is informative.

 [ISO/IEC9241-11] defines usability as the “extent to which a system, product, or service can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.”
-This definition focuses on users, their goals, and the context of use as key elements necessary for achieving effectiveness, efficiency, and satisfaction.
-A holistic approach that accounts for these key elements is necessary to achieve usability.
+This definition focuses on users, their goals, and the contexts of use as the key elements necessary for achieving effectiveness, efficiency, satisfaction, and usability.

-A user’s goal for accessing an information system is to perform an intended task.
+A user’s goal when accessing an information system is to perform an intended task.
 Authentication is the function that enables this goal.
 However, from the user’s perspective, authentication stands between them and their intended task.
-Effective design and implementation of authentication makes it easy to do the right thing, hard to do the wrong thing, and easy to recover when the wrong thing happens.
+Effective design and implementation of the authentication process makes it easy to do the right thing, hard to do the wrong thing, and easy to recover if the wrong thing happens.

-Leveraging federation for authentication can alleviate many of the usability issues, though such an approach has its own tradeoffs, as discussed in [SP800-63C].
+Leveraging federation for authentication can alleviate many usability issues, though such an approach has its tradeoffs, as discussed in [SP800-63C].

-This section provides general usability considerations and possible implementations, but does not recommend specific solutions.
-The implementations mentioned are examples to encourage innovative technological approaches to address specific usability needs.
-Further, usability considerations and their implementations are sensitive to many factors that prevent a one-size-fits-all solution.
-For example, a font size that works in the desktop computing environment may force text to scroll off of a small OTP device screen.
+This section provides general usability considerations and possible implementations but does not recommend specific solutions.
+The implementations mentioned are examples that encourage innovative technological approaches to address specific usability needs.
+Furthermore, usability considerations and their implementations are sensitive to many factors that prevent a one-size-fits-all solution.
+For example, a font size that works in a desktop computing environment may force text to scroll off of a small OTP authenticator screen.
 Performing a usability evaluation on the selected authenticator is a critical component of implementation.
-It is important to conduct evaluations with representative users, realistic goals and tasks, and appropriate contexts of use.
+It is important to conduct evaluations with representative users, set realistic goals and tasks, and identify appropriate contexts of use.

 Guidelines and considerations are described from the users’ perspective.

-When selecting and implementing an authentication system, consider usability across the entire lifecycle of the selected authenticators (e.g., typical use and intermittent events), while being mindful of the combination of users, their goals, and context of use.
+When selecting and implementing an authentication system, consider usability across the entire lifetime of the selected authenticators (e.g., their typical use and intermittent events) while being mindful of users, their goals, and their contexts of use.

-A single authenticator type usually does not suffice for the entire user population.
-Therefore, whenever possible — based on AAL requirements — CSPs should support alternative authenticator types and allow users to choose based on their needs.
-Task immediacy, perceived cost benefit tradeoffs, and unfamiliarity with certain authenticators often impact choice.
+A single authenticator type does not usually suffice for the entire user population.
+Therefore, whenever possible and based on AAL requirements, CSPs should support alternative authenticator types and allow users to choose the type that best meets their needs.
+Task immediacy, perceived cost-benefit trade-offs, and unfamiliarity with certain authenticators often impact choices.
 Users tend to choose options that incur the least burden or cost at that moment.
-For example, if a task requires immediate access to an information system, a user may prefer to create a new subscriber account and password rather than select an authenticator requiring more steps.
-Alternatively, users may choose a federated identity option — approved at the appropriate AAL — if they already have a subscriber account with an identity provider.
-Users may understand some authenticators better than others, and have different levels of trust based on their understanding and experience.
+For example, if a task requires immediate access to an information system, a user may prefer to create a new subscriber account and password rather than select an authenticator that requires more steps.
+Alternatively, users may choose a federated identity option that is approved at the appropriate IAL, AAL, and FAL if they already have a subscriber account with an identity provider.
+Users may understand some authenticators better than others and have different levels of trust based on their understanding and experience.

-Positive user authentication experiences are integral to the success of an organization achieving desired business outcomes.
-Therefore, they should strive to consider authenticators from the users’ perspective.
+Positive user authentication experiences are integral to achieving desired business outcomes.
+Therefore, organizations should strive to consider authenticators from the users’ perspective.
 The overarching authentication usability goal is to minimize user burden and authentication friction (e.g., the number of times a user has to authenticate, the steps involved, and the amount of information they have to track).
 Single sign-on exemplifies one such minimization strategy.

 Usability considerations applicable to most authenticators are described below.
 Subsequent sections describe usability considerations specific to a particular authenticator.